rkumar/cetus/README.md

 Tested with ruby 2.5

 Latest changes:
+2019-03-04 - q is quit key, not Q
+           - show directories first, then files.
+           - trying not to pollute main screen with listings.

 2018-03-12 - now using LEFT and RIGHT arrow keys to go down into a directory, or up to higher directory.
 Also, pressing RIGHT ARROW on a file with open the file.
 Previously RIGHT and LEFT arrows would move to next or previous columns, i have put this on left and right square bracket.